Packaging your layer content - Amazon Lambda

 A Lambda layer is a .zip file archive that contains supplementary code or data.
 Layers usually contain library dependencies, a custom runtime, or configuration files.

 This section explains how to properly package your layer content.
-For more conceptual information about layers and why you might consider using them, see Working with Lambda layers.
+For more conceptual information about layers and why you might consider using them, see Managing Lambda dependencies with layers.

 The first step to creating a layer is to bundle all of your layer content into a .zip file archive.
 Because Lambda functions run on Amazon Linux, your layer content must be able to compile and build in a Linux environment.